OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000035.md

 kanRelease: 4.1
 kanMetric: 1.2
 kanSize: 5
-kanPriority: 2
+kanPriority: 1
 kanRepo:
 ---
 Migration of the build from Maven 2 to Maven 3.
+We need to complete this before we start coding v4 in earnest.